beginning of content

 Key facts

-• If you think you may have a fracture, see your doctor or go to the emergency department as soon as possible.
+• If you think you may have a fracture, see your doctor or go to the emergency department immediately.

-• Use a splint to keep the injured area still.
-Apply ice and keep it elevated until you see a doctor.
+• Use a splint, apply ice and elevate the injured area until you see your doctor.

-• Fractures are usually treated with a cast and sometimes surgery.
+• Fractures are usually treated with a cast, but some may need surgery.

 What is a bone fracture?

-A bone fracture is when the force of a blow or fall causes a bone to break.
+A bone fracture is a crack or break in a bone.
+A bone can be completely or partially fractured.
 Fractures are especially common in children.

-Call triple zero (000) for an ambulance if the fracture was caused by a major accident, if the person is unconscious or if they might have a back, neck or head injury.
+Call triple zero (000) and ask for an ambulance if the fracture was caused by a major accident, if the person is unconscious or if there may be a back, neck or head injury

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.